Blog

 The following indicators represent behaviors that security teams routinely encounter but may not fully contextualize without integrated intelligence that helps determine which early signals require deeper investigation.

-1. Unusual Authentication and Access Behavior
+1. Unusual Authentication Behavior as an Early Insider Threat Indicator

 Common irregularities include access from atypical locations, rapid logins across multiple systems, or shifts in the timing of user activity.
 These patterns may emerge when insiders attempt to collect data quietly or test boundaries ahead of a larger action.
 In some assessments, legitimate business travel or changing work schedules explain activity spikes, although this is not always consistent.
 Context matters.
 Accurate analysis helps determine whether these actions reflect operational needs or insider threat behavior patterns that require escalation.